pcengines/pcengines.github.io/_posts/2019-02-12-PC-Engines-Firmware-v4-9-0-2.md

 ![Legacy test results](https://gallery.mailchimp.com/fce95b885fc13fbf1db611816/images/b41875ae-8b34-4e7f-ae29-5cf090cf2cbf.png)

-We have updated some tests reults after re-testing, therefore some statistics may not match with the information from the previous newsletter.
+We have updated some tests results after re-testing, therefore some statistics may not match with the information from the previous newsletter.

 * Mainline: